avivama2017/amazing/README.md

 # amazing
-Hai this is Riad .js trying to explore somethig different .
+Hai this is Riad .
+js trying to explore somethig different .
 Its a amazing software to be a smarter. very unique and creative. just love this apps.